Marietta Modifications Lawyer

 - Material change in condition : Loss of job, a significant pay raise, birth of another child, remarriage and health conditions: these are all situations that can affect a person’s financial standing and may require child support or alimony modification.

-- Child request to live with a different parent : At the age of 11, the wishes of a child may be taken into consideration in a request to modify custody and visitation.
+- Child request to live with a different parent : At the age of 11, the wishes of a child must be taken into consideration in a request to modify custody and visitation, but the judge retains absolute discretion.
 The court will interview the child and make the final determination on the outcome.
 At age 14, the child has the right to make an election as to which parent he or she lives.
 The election will be honored by the court except in rare circumstances.

 - Change in work or school schedule : We can help modify a parenting time plan to better fit a parent’s work or child’s school schedule.

 - Neglect or abuse : The neglect or abuse of a child by a parent presents an obvious need to modify an agreement.

 Our firm strives to makes these modifications through settlement negotiations and, if necessary, mediation.
 We work swiftly to provide a favorable resolution on your behalf.

 Contact a Vinings Child Support Modification Attorney